akka/akka/akka-docs/src/main/paradox/typed/guide/modules.md

 * How to introspect domain events that have led an entity to its current state.
 * How to leverage [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) in your application to support long-running processes while the project continues to evolve.

+### Projections

+@@dependency[sbt,Maven,Gradle] {
+  bomGroup=com.typesafe.akka bomArtifact=akka-bom_$scala.binary.version$ bomVersionSymbols=AkkaVersion
+  symbol1=AkkaVersion
+  value1="$akka.version$"
+  group=com.typesafe.akka
+  artifact=akka-projection-core_$scala.binary.version$
+  version=AkkaVersion
+}

+Projections provides a simple API for consuming a stream of events for projection into a variety of downstream options.
+The core dependency provides only the API and other provider dependencies are required for different source and sink implementations.

+Challenges Projections solve include the following:

+* Constructing alternate or aggregate views over an event stream.
+* Propagating an event stream onto another downstream medium such as a Kafka topic.
+* A simple way of building read-side projections in the context of [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) and [CQRS system](https://docs.microsoft.com/en-us/previous-versions/msp-n-p/jj591573%28v=pandp.10%29)

 ### Distributed Data

 @@dependency[sbt,Maven,Gradle] {